o3de/o3de.org/content/docs/user-guide/programming/_index.md

 ---
 description: Learn about the core systems of Open 3D Engine (O3DE) and how you can extend those systems by programming.
-title: Open 3D Engine Core Programming
+title: Open 3D Engine Programming Guide
-linktitle: Engine Core
+linktitle: Programming
 weight: 600
 ---